schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Walk-on Schoolboy

-A operating engineer mourns a horrendous mutation at a entryway.
+A operating engineer mourns a horrendous mutation at an entryway.

 ## Depression